hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

     * We should be more willing to take some chances on good ideas that may not be evaluated as fully
     * We are not lowering the bar in terms of the quality of the ideas and the potential impact
     * We are not adopting a CVPR-like model: we still have 5 reviews per paper, etc.
 * Two tracks at SIGGRAPH; journal track is published in TOG.
-Note that several other venues (like IEEE VR, ACM SAP) have both conference and journal tracks.
 * Keep TOG high quality and integrated with SIGGRAPH
     * Journal track and straight-to-TOG papers presented at SIGGRAPH
     * Maintain timely reviewing process for TOG